 12. Create a chic display with glass jars

-Jars make for great small bathroom storage.
+Jars make for great small bathroom storage ideas.
 Even in a small space, it’s the small bits and pieces, like cotton pads and buds, that can create the most mess.
 Keeping tiny items in storage jars makes them easy to reach for – and the jars look very handsome on a shelf.

 13. Add slimline shelving above a sink

-When space is really tight and you don't have room to wall mount any storage, look to the area above the sink.
+When space is really tight and you don't have room to wall mount any bathroom storage, look to the area above the sink.
 It's usually a dead space anyway and you can afford to wall mount storage that would stick out too far elsewhere in the room.
 Opt for open shelves if you want to add some personality and decoration to the space, or choose a slimline cabinet if you need somewhere to hide potential clutter.

 14. Use a trolley for handy portable storage